 What are you doing now in your career?

-I'm learning at my new job, since going from managing 40 to 4000 servers takes getting used to.
+I'm learning at my new job, since going from managing servers for a small IT company to working for a large hosting company takes getting used to.
 Ideally, I'd like to work remotely while studying at 42 in Paris, since I learned more there in a month than I did 6 months in college.
 Regex, shell scripting, actually using git properly, and working with C/valgrind/gdb have proven to be invaluable skills, as did the code-reviews and the other "soft skills" that you develop while learning there.